Words on Wheels – Homebound Delivery

 - Materials will be returned in the same condition in which they were received.

-- By joining homebound service, patron agrees that librarians will manage their library accounts (holds, check ins, check outs, renewals, etc).
+- By joining the Words on Wheels service, patron agrees that librarians will manage their library accounts (holds, check ins, check outs, renewals, etc).

 - Library reserves the right to charge for lost/damaged materials.

 - This is a complimentary service, we ask you treat our volunteers and staff with respect.

 - Words on Wheels patrons must act in accordance with the Library’s Behavior and Conduct Policy when dealing with library staff or volunteers.